Jay-Jay23/Microsoft-Azure/README.md

-# A Proof-Of-Concept for recent project done/implemented
+# A Proof-Of-Concept for recent project done